Ziping-Ye/Ziping-Ye.github.io/_pages/projects.md

 ## Room Scheduling System

 - Designed a database-driven application with Graphical User Interface (GUI) in Java and SQL for room scheduling with a given date and the number of seats
-- Implemented methods to add a room, drop a room, cancel a reservation, check the status by faculty and by date, and add to the waitlist
+- Implemented methods to add and drop a room, cancel a reservation, check the status based on different filters, and add to the waitlist

 ## MDADM Linear Device

 - Built a user-space application in C that manages the storage system with networking features
-- Implemented read, write, seek to disk, seek to block functionalities that allows user to interact with multiple disks as one linear device; Developed Least Recently Used (LRU) cache with 89.2% hit rate for random input with 4096 cache entries
+- Implemented read, write, seek to disk, seek to block functionalities that allows user to interact with multiple disks as one linear device
+- Developed Least Recently Used (LRU) cache with 89.2% hit rate for random input with 4096 cache entries